aceliwang/potatopsych/meqanki.md

 - Pharmacological therapy
   - High-dose SSRI x2 then clomipramine for 10-12 weeks each
-  - Augment with antipschotic therapy
+  - Augment with antipschotic therapy (risperidone or aripiprazole)
 - Psychological therapy
+  - Psychoeducation
   - CBT with ERP
+    - TODO: number of sessions, cognitive and behavioural components, homework, patient initiative
   - Metacognitive therapy with ERP

 ### Maximum Dosing for OCD